OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 ---
 title: Debug add-ins on Windows using Visual Studio Code and Microsoft Edge WebView2 (Chromium-based)
-description: 'Learn how to debug Office Add-ins that use Microsoft Edge WebView2 (Chromium-based) in VS Code.' ms.date: 02/01/2022 ms.localizationpriority: high
+description: Learn how to debug Office Add-ins that use Microsoft Edge WebView2 (Chromium-based) in VS Code. ms.date: 02/18/2022 ms.localizationpriority: high
 ---
 # Debug add-ins on Windows using Visual Studio Code and Microsoft Edge WebView2 (Chromium-based)